 Transaction Fees.
-When a credit card is used for payment, the merchant payson on findicon transaction fee of up to percent of the item's purchase price (above a minimum fixed fee).
+When a credit card is used for payment, the merchant pays a transaction fee of up to percent of the item's purchase price (above a minimum fixed fee).
 These fees make it prohibitive to support smaller purchases with credit cards, which leaves room for alternative forms of payment.